Shi Jin: Joining Liangshan

-Shi Jin returns to Mount Shaohua and is made its chief.
-One day he learns that Prefect He, the governor of Hua prefecture, or Huazhou, has abducted the daughter of a painter to force her to be his concubine.
-Shi sneaks into the prefect's house to save the woman but is captured.
+Shi Jin later returns to Mount Shaohua to find his outlaw friends and accept their offer to be the outlaw band's chief.
+One day, he learns that Prefect He, the governor of Huazhou, has abducted a painter's daughter to force her to be his concubine, and decides to intervene.
+While sneaking into the governor's residence to save the woman, he falls into a trap and gets captured.